obinoby/synology_DSM7_photos/README.md

 1. Put the script on your Synology NAS
 2. Log in your Synology NAS through SSH
 3. Elevate to root with : sudo su
+4. Go to the script directory : cd /path/to/the/script
-4. Run the script : bash /path/to/the/script/syno_photos.sh old_username new_username
+5. Run the script : bash ./syno_photos.sh old_username new_username